Marita Covarrubias: Reception

 The character of Marita Covarrubias has been met with generally negative criticism.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, felt that the character was "used so perfunctorily since her introduction" that her appearances added little to the episodes she featured in, describing her as a "bad parody" of the earlier characters Deep Throat and X. Debra Warlick, writing for Cinefantastique, felt that Holden's acting in "One Son" was "heart breaking [sic]", but found that she had "unfortunately" been used simply to convey a plot point to other characters.
 Also writing for Cinefantastique, Paula Vitaris noted that Covarrubias "is a problematic character", adding that "she never breaks out of her function as a plot device".
 Zack Handlen, writing for The A.V.
-Club, felt that Covarrubias' introduction in "Herrenvolk" was ill-timed, noting that it "deflates the importance" of X's death in the episode.
+Club, felt that Covarrubias's introduction in "Herrenvolk" was ill-timed, noting that it "deflates the importance" of X's death in the episode.

 Writer Frank Spotnitz has described Covarrubias, along with Alex Krycek, as "young, attractive, vital [and] dangerous" compared to the other, older, characters working for the Syndicate.
 Holden has compared the character to Mata Hari, adding that "you can't really read what she's saying or what her intentions are".
-During the series' initial broadcast run, fans referred to Covarrubias as "UNblonde", a reference to her United Nations posting and her dyed hair.
+During the initial broadcast run of the series, fans referred to Covarrubias as "UNblonde", a reference to her United Nations posting and her dyed hair.